chronologic/ethereum-alarm-clock/docs/execution.rst

 So, to provide incentive to keep the gas cost reasonably low, the *gas multiplier* concept was introduced.
-Simply put, the multiplier produces a number between 0 and 2 which is applid to the ``payment`` that will be sent for fulfilling the request.
+Simply put, the multiplier produces a number between 0 and 2 which is applied to the ``payment`` that will be sent for fulfilling the request.

 At the time of scheduling, the ``gasPrice`` of the scheduling transaction is